aaronbloomfield/nws/hws/pingcmd/index.md

 root@outer1:/mnt#
 ```

 Note that the server does not need to output anything.
+Again, the server quit when it received "quit" from the client.

 ### Hints and Notes